nobi-nobita/LifecycleModeling/README.md

 ## Third goal
 *Ways to achieve the second goal*

 To let people:

 1. Have a hard goal of life
 2. Make efforts to achieve the goal
 3. Grow to achieve the goal

-## What this project does
+## What to do
 *Ways to achieve the third goal*

 To suggest:

 1. Goals which depend on user's character and context
 2. Activities which are needed to achieve the goal

+## How to do
+1. Discover the relationship among human's character, context, daily activities, and lifestyle
+2. Record user's character, context, daily activities
+3. Suggest suited goal of life to users who still don't find their goal
+4. Suggest suited activities to users who have already found their goal